For People with Forensic Histories or Behaviours

 - The Local Government Association

-We are regulated through the Health and Safety Executive, the Care Quality Commission and the Charity Commission.
+We are regulated by the Health and Safety Executive, the Care Quality Commission and the Charity Commission.

 Regular contact is maintained with family, friends and other professionals within their circle of support, and where available we encourage independent advocates to contribute to the personalised plan.